truenas/documentation/content/Solutions/Integrations/Veeam.md

 the amount of storage needed for Veeam backup.
 In many sites, Veeam compression or deduplication is around 1.5x to 2x, but this is more a reference than a rule.
 Backup types, applications, and the diversity of VMs can all factor into the true amount of storage needed.
-Capacity must also be considered alongside desired performance, as a smaller quantity of large drives often will not yield the same performance as a larger number of small drives.
+Capacity must also be considered alongside desired performance, as a smaller quantity of large drives often does not yield the same performance as a larger number of small drives.
 For rough calculations, additional resources are listed below.

 * [Estimate Veeam space - Veeam Knowledge Space](https://helpcenter.veeam.com/evaluation/vbms/step_1_estimate_vm_change_rate.html)